 It’s not just interior spaces that impact mood.
 A building’s exterior is our preview of what to anticipate when you walk through the front doors.
 The overall aesthetic of the exterior can inspire creativity for students and provide a statement to visitors.

 All of these factors evoke emotion in people as they pass by or approach a building.
 Taking time to learn about what we want them to feel as they view or enter the building is an important first step.

-Taking cues from older buildings on campus when designing new facilities also provides a sense of continuity and symmetry during a campus tour.
+Taking cues from existing buildings when designing new facilities provides a sense of continuity and symmetry to school grounds.

 We Shape Our Buildings.
 Then They Shape Us.

 In the end, Churchill was right.
 We do shape our buildings and afterward, they in turn shape us.
 The trick is ensuring that how we shape the buildings has a positive impact on how those buildings and spaces will later shape us.